Skip to content

 However, Rwanda’s climate is relatively mild and temperate year-round due to its elevation, so even during the rainy seasons (March to May and October to November), travel is still possible.

-The rainy season can offer lush green landscapes and fewer tourists, which might be appealing if you prefer a quieter experience.
+The rainy season can offer lush green landscapes and fewer tourists, which might be appealing if you prefer a quieter experience. lives and the communities visited.

 Lake Kivu